leothorp/mk/README.md

 ### External Scripts

-Naturally sometimes you have a script that is more involved than a shell oneliner, and put it in its own file.
+Sometimes you have a script that is more involved than a shell oneliner, and put it in its own file in a scripts directory. `

+mk`will automatically detect .py, .js, and .sh files in a`scripts` directory at root and make those available as tasks- you don't need to add anything to mk.yml. (this script directory path is configurable- see the "Configuration" section)

+_Example:_
-If I create the file `./scripts/build.sh` with this (arbitrary) content:
+If I create the file `scripts/build.sh` with this (arbitrary) content:

 ```
 rm -rf node_modules;
 npx nexe bin/mk.js -t mac-x64-10.14.0 -o dist/mk;
 ```

-I could add something like this to make it an `mk` task; you've probably done this in npm scripts/other tools.
+I can already trigger it with `mk build`.

+It's equivalent to if I had added something like this to mk.yml (which you can still do if you like, but it isn't needed for it to work).
+The same goes for .py and .js scripts.
 `mk.yml`

 ```